ackerman80/cilium/Documentation/gettingstarted/http.rst

 .. image:: images/cilium_k8s_demo-150817.png

-The file ``demo.yaml`` contains a `Kubernetes Deployment <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>`_ for each of the three applications, with each deployment identified using the Kubernetes labels id=app1, id=app2, and id=app3.
+The file ``http-sw-app.yaml`` contains a `Kubernetes Deployment <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>`_ for each of the three services.
+Each deployment is identified using the Kubernetes labels (org=empire, class=deathstar), (org=empire, class=tiefighter),
+and (org=alliance, class=xwing).
-It also include a app1-service, which load-balances traffic to all pods with label id=app1.
+It also includes a deathstar-service, which load-balances traffic to all pods with label (org=empire, class=deathstar).

 .. parsed-literal::

-    $ kubectl create -f \ |SCM_WEB|\/examples/minikube/demo.yaml
+    $ kubectl create -f \ |SCM_WEB|\/examples/minikube/http-sw-app.yaml
-    service "app1-service" created
+    service "deathstar" unchanged
-    deployment "app1" created
+    deployment "deathstar" created
-    pod "app2" created
+    deployment "tiefighter" created
-    pod "app3" created
+    deployment "xwing" created

 Kubernetes will deploy the pods and service in the background.
 Running